HalfCodedPrince/hot_cold_rain/canon/notes/snapshots/empire_snapped_c1100.md

 ## Governance
 - Procedure holds in minutes, not on quays.
 Keeper seals are clean; **port courts** pick and choose which writs to honor.
-- Captain-Reps act like local dukes; treaty ports argue “contract, not crown.”
+- Captain-Reps act like local dukes; treaty ports argue “contract, not bondage.”

 ## Finance
 - **Bond stair** misses a rung; tranches dumped to private houses.